 - For centuries, PhD Research and scientists have been trying their best to thoroughly explore the human brain structure, but until recently they have been unable to examine it completely and think it something very hard to accomplish.
 In fact, many of its functions still remain least understood, such as thinking.

 First, based on their placement in the front, middle or back areas of the skull, the human brain can be divided into three major parts, namely, forebrain, midbrain, and hindbrain.
 These broad divisions are comprised of different smaller divisions, with each having a specific role to play.
 It oft happens that different parts share responsibility for the completion of the same task.
 In this way, the overall job of the brain is done in a beautiful manner.
-In case of a disorder or malfunctioning of any of the structures, the diagnosis is usually a very complex and demanding task.
+In case of a disorder or malfunctioning of any of the structures, the diagnosis is usually a very complex and demanding task in Research About Brain.
 So, you should take special care of this organ.
 Knowledge of the structure and function of various brain divisions will help you in this regard.
 Some of the functional parts will be discussed below:

 Mediating between Hindbrain and Forebrain: The midbrain acts as a bridge to transmit signals from hindbrain and forebrain.
 These signals mostly come from the senses of touch and hearing organs, i.e. skin and ears, respectively.
 The upper part of the midbrain is called optic tectum, which serves to integrate visionary and auditory data.